ansys/pymapdl/doc/source/getting_started/learning.rst

 ====================

 Ansys has prepared multiple resources to help you to learn and use PyMAPDL.
-You can access them from the website `Ansys Learning Resources <learning_resources_>`_.
+You can access them from the `Ansys Learning Resources <learning_resources_>`_ website.
-In this page, you can find a summary of the available resources for MAPDL and PyMAPDL.
+In this website, you can find a summary of the available resources for MAPDL and PyMAPDL.

 Recommended articles